jbesomi/texthero/README.md

 <h2 align="center">Beta version</h2>

-Texthero's community is growing faster.
+Texthero's community is growing fast.
 Texthero though is still in a beta version; soon, a faster and better version will be released and it will bring some major changes.

 For instance, to give a more granular control over the pipeline, starting from the next version on, all `preprocessing` functions will require as argument an already tokenized text.
+This will be a major changes.

+Once released the stable version (Texthero 2.0), backward compatibility will be respected.
+Until this point, backward compatibility will be present but it will be weaker.

 If you want to be part of this fast-growing movements, do not hesitate to contribute: [CONTRIBUTING](blob/master/CONTRIBUTING.md)!